Adyss555/Mundus-ENB/README.md

 # Mundus ENB
 An ENB preset for Skyrim Special Edition
 Made for [NLA Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/77191) by Confidence Man and L00ping (and JawZ)
+You will also need [Lux](https://www.nexusmods.com/skyrimspecialedition/mods/43158) for interior Lighting

 ## Installation:
 1. Download ENB from [Here](http://enbdev.com/download_mod_tesskyrimse.html) and extract the d3d11.dll and d3dcompiler_46e.dll from the WrapperVersion folder to your game root folder